 I discovered I had electrical hypersensitivity syndrome, or EHS.
 Though not recognized in the U.S. as a legitimate "disease," many other countries acknowledge this syndrome and provide assistance and special housing for those afflicted.

-I spent several years as a building biologist, working with clients with moderate to severe EHS, and my newest project, THE DREAMCATCHER, is dedicated to all those who suffer in silence on the fringes of society, because the world has become too toxic for them.
+I spent several years as a building biologist, working with clients with moderate to severe EHS, and my newest project, LET ME BE YOUR WHY, is dedicated to all those who suffer in silence on the fringes of society, because the world has become too toxic for them.